CharlotteAneriksson/my-milestone2/README.md

 #### Developer
 1. **For fun**
-    * Just for fun or for you own children.
+    * Just for fun or for your own children.
 Create a game or other fun stuff you can later use with your kids or give away to others.
 2. **To grow creativity**
     * Create color, graphic cartoons or just make up a game that doesnt excist.
 3. **To practice JavaScript**